fuse-open/fuse-open.github.io/logo-contest.md

 - Optional: [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) fonts
   are preferred, as they are easier to rescale.

+## Deadline

+The deadline is Sunday 1st of July 2018.
+Please submit your entries before then.

 ## How to enter

 <div class="alert alert-warning" role="alert">